 What you need to know about tire sidewall markings

-buy modafinil online south africa What do you know about tire markings?
+can i buy Pregabalin in canada What do you know about tire markings?

 Ever wonder what all those numbers and letters represent on the sidewall of your tires?
 The writing on your tires can be quite confusing.

 Most of us ignore them, but tire sidewall markings contain much more information about your tires than you realize.
 Apart from the tire’s brand, line names (tire model) and the tire size, the manufacturer provides a lot of information on the sidewalls of the tire.

 Did you know the markings are part of Transportation Canada and safety standard markings?
 These markings indicate that the tire meets all industry standards and measures up to the government regulations and the safety requirements as determined by Transport Canada.

 Some of the branded information gives the basic dimensions of the tire and reveals the exact week it was manufactured.
 Other manufacturers or brands identify the kinds of materials used to strengthen the rubber.

 On top of these markings, there’s also the Uniform Tire Quality Grading (UTQG) code along with speed, load, and maximum inflation pressure specifications – just to name a few.
 Let us now take a closer look.

 P = Passenger Car Tire